mattias42/NovacPPP/README.md

 1. Clone the repository from your own fork

-2. The SpectralEvaluation is setup as a sub-module.
+2. The SpectralEvaluation is setup as a git sub-module.
 Before you can start building the program you need to setup the sub-module.
 This is done by opening a command prompt and typing the two commands 'git submodule init' and 'git submodule update'

 3. Copy the pre-built binaries of Poco to ../poco/install/ (this is where CMake will search for them)

 4. Run the desired build script to create Visual Studio solution or a Unix make file.
+Build_UnixMake.sh builds the entire solution (and creates executables) for Linux.
+Build_VisualStudio20XX.cmd creates a Visual Studio solution which can then be opened in Visual Studio to build an executable.